smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Broadway East has about 10% canopy, 6x Roland Park

-"Broadway East has about 10% canopy coverage.
-That’s 6 times less than Roland Park."
+“Broadway East has about 10% canopy coverage.
+That’s 6 times less than Roland Park.”

 #### Supporting Code